zhaokw/Numerical/README.md

-# Repository: the Numerical Library
+# Repository: The Numerical Library
 --My Numerical Library in MATLAB

 # Contents: